IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### choiceHint
-{: .changed}

 A hint associated with a Choice resource that a client can use to determine the publisher's intent as to which agent _SHOULD_ make the choice between the different options.
 In the absence of any `choiceHint` value, the rendering application can use any algorithm or process to make the determination.
+The value _MUST_ be either taken from the table below (`client` or `user`), or be a URI for custom extensions.

+* A Choice _MAY_ have exactly one `choiceHint`.

 > | Value | Description |
 | ----- | ----------- |